durango-ruby-school/durango-ruby-school.github.io/_posts/2014-05-19-takeaways-app-night-1.md

 * `git checkout -b <branch name>` Create and check out a new brnach
 * `git status` shows you the files you've changed and which branch you're on
 * `git push origin <branch name>` Push your new branch up to github
+* `git pull origin master` - Pulls the latest changes from master.
+Can also replace master with a branch name you want to pull.

-Cool git branching tutorial: http://pcottle.github.io/learnGitBranching/
+Cool git branching tutorial: http://pcottle.github.io/learnGitBranching/.
+Also review code school's [Try Git][4].

 ## Recommended reading